a8minutosdelsol/a8minutosdelsol.github.io/README.md

 ## Research
 I'm broadly interested in gravity and holography.
-More recently, I've also become interested in the theory of spin glasses, the renormalization group and critical phenomena.
+Recently, I've also become interested in the theory of spin glasses, the renormalization group and critical phenomena.